Webictbyleo/iamgickpro/API_DOCUMENTATION.md

 <!-- Route 2 -->
 ### POST /api/media

-Create a new media file entry
+Create a new media file entry from existing data

-Creates a new media file record in the database with the provided metadata.
+Creates a new media file record in the database with pre-existing metadata.
-This endpoint handles media file upload processing and validation.
+This endpoint is used for creating media records from external sources (stock photos, etc.) or when the file already exists and you just need to create the database record.
+For actual file uploads, use the /upload endpoint instead.
-All uploaded media files are associated with the authenticated user.
+All created media files are associated with the authenticated user.

 #### Request Body